Rundling: Appearance

 These villages were usually small, with only a few farmsteads, averaging perhaps around 5–7, and built away from tracks or roads, around an open central village green, which was a part of the commons, not allocated to any one particular farmer.
 The leading farmer, called a Schulze, had a slightly better plot, set in the centre opposite the entrance to the village, and usually extra land outside the circle called by its Wendish name Güsteneitz.
-They are almost always to be found on the border between low-lying wetter land near to water and higher drier land more suitable for cultivation, called here geest.
-The villages were fairly densely scattered across the area to be colonized, with each one barely a kilometre from its neighbour.
+They are almost always to be found on the border between low-lying wetter land near to water and higher drier land more suitable for cultivation, called here geest.It is striking that most Rundlinge are situated on the 20 meter above sea-level line.
+Slavic settlers seem to have chosen this level so that they had access to both arable (in front of the village) and pasture land (behind the village).
+Access was from the higher Geest land, where there were through paths, and the villages originally were cul-de-sacs.The villages were fairly densely scattered across the area to be colonized, with each one barely a kilometre from its neighbour.
 This means that there were very many, fairly small, settlements.
 In very very few cases have they been amalgamated into larger villages or subsumed as suburbs of towns.